openfaas/workshop/lab6.md

 The query string is `action=new`, hence the value of `Http_Query` would be `action=new`.
 We can also use the `parse_qs` function from the `urllib.parse` package and easily parse this query string.

-First of all, let's create a new HTML file inside called `list.html`.
-So the structure should look like the following now:
+The structure of the directory of our function looks like this:

 ```
 ├── show-html